Yelfive/md-notes/Java/Basics.md

 | default _(Not Set)_ |   Y   |    Y    |          |
 |      protected      |   Y   |    Y    |    Y     |
 |       public        |   Y   |    Y    |    Y     |   Y   |

+- Local class cannot have modifier
+- Package class can only be `public` or `default`

 **See Also** [Controlling Access to Members of a Class](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html)